tannuahuja/gcp-lab-/README.md

 Cymbal Bank is interested in integrating a centralized security monitoring platform to help monitor threats and remediate vulnerabilities across their Google Cloud resources in their corporate banking applications.
 As a Cloud Security Engineer, you are tasked with learning about Security Command Center's export and analytics features so you can deliver a presentation to the CTO on the services' benefits.

-1. Task 1: Create a continuous export pipeline to Pub/
+1. Task 1: Create a continuous export pipeline to Pub